11bus11/java_game/README.md

     boolean status;
     int health;
     int damage;`
+The boss boolean tells the program if the enemy is a boss or not.

 #### Leaves
+Leaves are not bosses.
+They are low level enemies.

 #### Vaccum
 `boolean superAttack;
     int superCharge;
     int superDamage;`
+Vaccums are bosses.
+They have a special attack (superAttack) that gets charged up a bit after every normal attack.

 ### Key
 `String keyName;
     boolean status;
     boolean used;
     DungeonRoom keyPos;`
+Keys open locked doors.
+KeyPos shows where the key is located.
+The status shows if the user has a key.

 ## The logic
 The logic of the game is contained in a while loop which runs as long as the player's status is "true".
 This is so that the game will end when the player dies (status is set to "false").